kindoflew/svelte-parallax/README.md

 # svelte-parallax

-a (very) small component collection for parallax scrolling effects with Svelte.
+A few of parallax components for Svelte.

 **NOTE**: This is at 0.1.x and I'm still working on stuff.
-I don't think the API will change, but if something is broken, open an issue and let me know!
+It's still possible that the API could change and stuff could break.
+If something is weird, open an issue and let me know!

 This package has two parts:
 * a pair of components, `<Parallax>` and `<ParallaxLayer>`